 Two Factor Authentication

 Despite what you believe, Instagram has become a crucial platform for spamming and advertising.
-Hence, it’s no longer safe to rely only on the password for protecting your profile.
+Hence, it’s no longer safe to rely only on the password to protect your profile.
 Hence, the company has included two-factor authentication.
-To enable it, head into the settings and there, you will find the respective listing.
+To enable it, head into the settings, and there, you will find the respective listing.
 Click it and follow the forthcoming steps.

 It’s no secret that Instagram is one of the most aggressive apps for emptying your data pack.
-Fortunately, there’s an option which lets you downgrade the photo and video quality while browsing.
+Fortunately, there’s an option that lets you downgrade the photo and video quality while browsing.
 Head into settings and look for “cellular data use” in the list.
 Turn on the “use less data” tweak once you find it.

-With a great number of users, comes the great amount of spam and offensive content.
-Luckily, this isn’t Twitter and Instagram has paid attention to tackling these issues.
+With a great number of users comes a great amount of spam and offensive content.
+Luckily, this isn’t Twitter, and Instagram has paid attention to tackling these issues.
 The app was updated a couple of weeks ago with an AI-powered comment blocker.
-To turn it on, launch the settings and then, comments.
+To turn it on, launch the settings and then comments.
 Additionally, you can filter out specific keywords by pressing the Add button on top.

-Unlike Snapchat, Instagram allows you record videos by continuously pressing the red button.
-However, you will have to switch to the “handsfree” mode in the “create story” interface for enabling it.
+Unlike Snapchat, Instagram allows you to record videos by continuously pressing the red button.
+However, you will have to switch to the “hands-free” mode in the “create story” interface to enable it.

-After years of existence, Instagram, a few months ago, added the support for uploading multiple images.
+After years of existence, Instagram, a few months ago, added support for uploading multiple images.
 However, you might have noticed that users are posting a single landscape or panorama as a swipeable carousel.
-Unless you are willing to manually crop the image, there are various third-party apps you can also employ for publishing such posts.
-On iOS, you can use “Swipeable” and on Android, “Instaswipe”.
+Unless you are willing to crop the image manually, there are various third-party apps you can also employ for publishing such posts.
+On iOS, you can use “Swipeable,” and on Android, “Instaswipe.”